-Dr. Foley speaks Arabic and Bahasa Malaysian.
-He has published widely on Islamic history, Middle East and Gulf politics, Southeast Asia, Sufism, and Muslims in American and European history.
-His first book, The Arab Gulf States: Beyond Oil and Islam, was published by Lynne Rienner Press in March 2010.
-He has delivered over seventy papers to international conferences and to universities in China, Europe, India, the Middle East, North America, and Southeast Asia.
-In addition, he serves as an expert for the Middle East Institute (USA) and has contributed to The Atlantic, Australian Broadcasting Corporation Television, The Daily Zaman, al-Jazeera.net, al-Jazeera English Television, The New Straits Times, The Tennessean, and Voice of America Television.
+Dr. Sean Foley is a Professor of History at Middle Tennessee State University (USA) and specializes in the Middle East, Southeast Asia, and political and socio-religious trends in the broader Islamic world.
+He has published widely on the arts, Islamic history, Middle East and Gulf politics, smoking, Southeast Asia, Sufism, and Muslims in American and European history.
+His first book, The Arab Gulf States: Beyond Oil and Islam, was published by Lynne Rienner Publishers in March 2010.
+His second book, Changing Saudi Arabia: Arts, Culture, and Society in the Kingdom, was published by Lynne Rienner Publishers in February 2019.
+The second book is now available in paperback and was translated into Arabic and published by Adab Press in 2022.
+He has delivered over seventy papers to international conferences and to universities in Asia, Europe, the Middle East, North America, and Southeast Asia.
+Finally, he has contributed to The Atlantic, the Australian Broadcasting Corporation Television, al-Jazeera.net, al-Jazeera English Television, The New Straits Times, The Tennessean, and Voice of America Television.